intel/dffml/docs/arch/alice/discussion/0023/reply_0025.md

 Manifest as dataflow as class as interface over DID methods?
 Or is a DID method spec maybe a manifest.

+the wealth in the chain is jot the external “money”.
+It is the knowledge gained by putting it on the chain.
+In the decentralized database.
+In Alice’s memory.
+Because there it loves forever for us to learn from mistakes and successes and improve.
+It really is not about the end but about the journey along the way.

 productivity -> runninrg average of speed of wuality changes Balenced with happiness factor.
 Live civ game